Stride-Labs/mainnet/ics-instructions/README.md

 </details>

-<details><summary>Detailed steps for transitioning Stride node from Stride testnet to validator on consumer chain</summary>
+<details><summary>Detailed steps for transitioning Stride node from Stride mainnet to validator on consumer chain</summary>
 <br>

 _Thanks to Bosco from Silk Nodes_